Charpollo/LEOS-RO/docs/CRTS2-HIL-SATELLITE.md

 ## Conclusion

 CRTS2 transforms RED ORBIT from a visualization platform into a complete spacecraft development environment.
-By connecting real hardware to 8 million simulated objects, we create unprecedented testing capabilities that are:
+By connecting real hardware to live telemetry from any simulation scale, we create unprecedented testing capabilities that are:

 - **Accessible**: $50 hardware vs $500,000 test facilities
 - **Realistic**: Actual debris fields and collision scenarios